Over the past years I have worked with clients with diverse cultural, linguistic, educational and economic backgrounds. I work in several disciplines.

 Parenting coaching and child development consultation:

 When a new person comes into our lives, we experience excitement and unexpected challenges.
-My goal is to provide straightforward approaches to the daily questions and struggles that people face, and to help my clients learn about themselves and their children, and to give them permission to question, make mistakes, struggle and to grow, and most importantly of all, have fun with their children.
+My goal is to provide straightforward approaches to the daily questions and struggles that people face, and to help my clients learn about themselves and their children, to grow, and have fun with their children and partner.